QB4-dev/openplc-runtime/README.md

 ### 1. Build Application in the OpenPLC IDE
 - First, build the application project on the **OpenPLC IDE**.
-- In the future, a **REST API** will be available to upload the generated files directly to the target.
+- In the future, a **REST API** will be available to upload the generated files directly to the target in `path/to/project/build/OpenPLC Runtime/src/`.
 - For now, copy the generated files manually into the `/core/generated` directory.

 ### 2. Generate Located Variables Header